Many big purifier companies claim only their HEPA filters capture nanoparticles, like this Molekule ad.

 How Effective Is Diffusion at Capturing Nanoparticles?

 OK, so diffusion captures nanoparticles.
 But how many nanoparticles?
 Maybe 50% of nanoparticles?
 It turns out that diffusion is far more effective than that.
-Scientists from NASA have tested HEPA filters and found that they capture well over 90% of particles even down to 5 nanometers.
+According to NASA, HEPA filters capture “virtually 100% of particulates.”

-The University of Minnesota tested fiberglass filters similar to HEPA filters.
-In their test, they shot particles of silver from 3 to 20 nanometers at the filter.
+But where’s the data?
+Researchers at the University of Minnesota tested this question with weaker fiberglass furnace filters and higher-grade HEPA filters.
+In their test, they shot particles of silver from 3 to 20 nanometers at the filters.

 The results showed that filters captured 99.99% of particles smaller than 5 nanometers.

-The miracle of Brownian motion isn’t just a HEPA thing.
+Their results demonstrate that the miracle of Brownian motion isn’t just a HEPA thing.
 This principle works for any fiber filter, including furnace filters (also called “MERV filters”).
-The results in the graph above show that MERV filters captured about 99% of particles at 10 nanometers and 99.9% at 4 nanometers.
+In the graph above, the MERV filters captured about 99% of particles at 10 nanometers and 99.9% at 4 nanometers.
 That’s impressive for a cheap fiber filter.

 Brownian motion works for masks too!
 For example, scientists tested 3M masks and found they were 96% effective down to 0.007 microns (7 nanometers).
 Researchers at the University of Massachusetts found similar results in their mask tests.